SchubertP/sbmlxdf/docs/tutorial.rst

   We introduced a local parameter ``one``, which has the unit ``dimensionless`` assigned.
 Note: SBML L3V2 supports ``1 dimensionless`` in the formula.
 - We also modified the cryptic ``metaids``.
 This is not to correct any of the warnings.
-It rather demonstrates how we can change attributs to our liking.
+It rather demonstrates how we can change attributes to our liking.

 .. image:: ./images/upd_reactions_L2V4.png